Islandora-Collaboration-Group/ISLE/docs/contributor-docs/ansible-guide.md

 - `ansible/inventory`
 - `ansible/host_vars/isle-prod-project.institution.yml`

-Basically wherever `isle-prod-project.institution` appears as a value in these three files, please replace with the appropriate ISLE Host server fully qualified domain name (**fqdn**) e.g. `yourislesite.institution.com`
+Basically wherever `isle-prod-project.institution` appears as a value in these three files, please replace with the appropriate ISLE Host server fully qualified domain name (**FQDN**) e.g. `yourislesite.institution.com`

 One can open up and edit all files in a text editor e.g. Atom, Textedit, Textwrangler, etc.